SCIInstitute/fluorender/fluorender/Readme.txt

          - You may need to right-click FluoRender project on the left to "Set as StarUp Project" for it to run.

          - You may also need to add additional dependencies in the FluoRender properties.

+    * NOTE: There are known issues with rendering XML stitched TIFF files when in "Debug" Configuration.

 --------------------------------------------------------------------------------------------------